haldunanil-portfolio/cashonly/README.md

 $ git branch -d myfeature
 ```

-Once you’ve followed the steps above, you will have merged your feature into your local clone of the develop branch and deleted the `myfeature` branch-- which means you’re ready to Bitbucket.
+Once you’ve followed the steps above, you will have merged your feature into your local clone of the develop branch and deleted the `myfeature` branch-- which means you’re ready to Github.

-## Step 5: Push to Bitbucket repo ##
+## Step 5: Push to Github repo ##

-The last step is pushing your updates to the Bitbucket repo.
+The last step is pushing your updates to the Github repo.
 Follow the steps below to do so:

 ```shell
 $ git push origin develop